stassop/ReactNativeTodo/README.md

 });
 ```

 Notice that we don't care how the state mutates after the calls, that's a different test.
-Because this is a unit test, we only care about the calls being correct, and mock everything outside of its immediate concern.
-We do, however, resolve the Promise returned by the API, to allow the async action to make a full roundtrip call and resolve.
+Here we only care about the right actions being dispatched in response to the calls, and mock everything else.
+We do, however, resolve the Promise returned by the Api, to allow the async action to make a full roundtrip call and resolve.

 We also call `toHaveBeenCalledWith()` without any arguments, because `Api.fetchTodos()` doesn't expect any.